 * * * * * * *

 It all started from a couple of years ago.
-My brother saw a “new” Chinese buffet & dim-sum ad on a local Chinese newspaper.
-It was in my town, so my brother called me up and invited me to check it out.
+My brother saw a new Chinese buffet & dim-sum ad on a local Chinese newspaper.
+It was in my town, so my brother called me to check it out.
 I didn't know where it was exactly, but after we found the place, I realized it was actually right across from a local town library I frequented.
 From the look of it, it seemed like the place used to be a regular “American" restaurant--like those chained restaurants, Friendly's or Denny's, which means the new owner didn't bother to redecorate the place, and its facade simply looked wrong.

 * * * * * * *